 Tobacco is the only product that, when used as intended, will kill almost two-thirds of its users.
 Today, a product like that would never be allowed to be sold; we need to apply the same standard to existing products.
-We believe progressive age-of-sales restrictions are a needed and appropriate method to implement this standard, especially given the implementation of the policy in New Zealand.
+We believe progressive age-of-sales restrictions are a needed and appropriate method to implement this standard.
 We further appreciate that this approach neither criminalises smoking nor punishes current smokers for an addiction that started long ago.

 We also believe that this policy would, overall, be well-received.
-We informally polled on this question through our website and social media, and although we recognise our audience likely was not a representative sample, of the # responses we received, %% supported this policy proposal [polling in progress].
+We informally polled on this question through social media and the Cancer Focus NI website, and although we recognise our audience likely was not a representative sample, of the 118 responses we received, 86% supported this policy proposal.
 The policy also follows decreasing smoking trends and it reflects the OHID finding that over half of smokers say they want to quit.